 - Oberstdorf: This former site of the Nordic World Championships, this location still offers world-class cross-country skiing.
 There is a modern track system and optimum snow conditions.There are ten cross-country ski tracks at different levels with multiple-lanes and various entry/exit points.
 Trainers are available for beginners with several paths challenging the most advanced skiers.

-- Oberammergau: The site of a century's old Passion Play, the trails are an excellent winter attraction along with nearby Ettal monastery (and brewery) and Linderhof Palace.
-Again on the skiing side, it hosts the König Ludwig Volkslauf.
+- Oberammergau: The site of the century's old Passion Play, the trails of the Ammergau Alps are an excellent winter attraction along with nearby Ettal Monastery (and brewery) and Linderhof Palace.
+It also hosts the König Ludwig Volkslauf event.

 - Mittenwald: Located along the Austrian border, there is a network of trails leading into Seefeld.
-Crowds are lighter than the next option and the views and skiing are just as impressive.
-The trails are excellent and the small village it the essence of gemütlichkeit.
+Crowds are generally light and the views and skiing are just as impressive as more well-known areas.
+Make sure to stop in the small village as it the essence of gemütlichkeit (German charm).

 Cross-Country Skiing in Mittelgebirge

 The Mittelgebirge offer less dramatic backdrops than the Alps with their rolling hills instead of death-defying drops, but that really suits cross-country skiing.
 The snow may be better as well since the trails actually stand at a higher elevation.
-And unlike the Alps, services are geared toward cross-country skiers with rental equipment, lessons and even supplies.
+And unlike the Alps, services are geared toward cross-country skiers with better rental equipment, lessons, and supplies.

 Your best options for cross-country skiing in Mittelgebirge: